 3.1 Casas del XVI

 For the traveler who wants the best of everything, we suggest the Casas del XVI.
-Located in the heart of the Colonial Zone with prices starting at $337 per night, you’ll get a gorgeous 16th-century colonial-style house complete with courtyard, pool, and a personal staff.
+Located in the heart of Zona Colonial with prices starting at $337 per night, you’ll get a gorgeous 16th-century colonial-style house complete with courtyard, pool, and a personal staff.
 This setting is ideal for couples looking for a decadent getaway.

 3.2 Hodelpa Nicolas de Ovando

 One budget-friendly option with historical flair is the Hodelpa Nicolas de Ovando.
 The three stone houses at the heart of the property were constructed in 1502.
 Moreover, the hotel has 97 rooms starting at $135 per night.
-The architecture and amenities are luxurious, perfect for anyone looking to stay in the Colonial Zone without going bankrupt.
+The architecture and amenities are luxurious, perfect for anyone looking to stay in the Zona Colonial without going bankrupt.

 3.3 Island Life Backpackers Hostel